vbsw/g2d/README.md

 g2d is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Boost Software License for more details.

+## Compile
+Install Go (<https://golang.org/doc/install>).
+For Cgo install a C compiler (<https://jmeubank.github.io/tdm-gcc/>).

+For Windows:
+To compile an executable that doesn't open a console, use

+	-ldflags -H=windowsgui

 ## Example

 	package main